 Facebook battery consumption

-The world’s most popular social media website is one of the most popular apps, and is often at the top of people’s lists when it comes to battery consumption – and for good reason.
-Facebook requires quite a lot of storage space on your device, and if you’re using it for long periods of time, it will eat away at your battery.
+The world’s most popular social media website is often at the top of the list when it comes to battery consumption – and for good reason.
+Facebook requires quite a lot of storage space, RAM and processing power from your device, and if you’re using it for long periods of time, it will eat away at your battery.
 The app also uses location services, and typically runs in the background of your phone unless you disable certain features.

 - Consider turning off video autoplay, so videos on your Facebook feed don’t chip away at your battery.